mvs-develop/dev.bitshares.works/docs/development/installation/build_osx.rst

     make

 ..
-Notes:: As mentioned elsewhere, Bitshares depends on the third-party libraries "Boost" and "OpenSSL".
+Notes:: As mentioned elsewhere, DNA depends on the third-party libraries "Boost" and "OpenSSL".
 These libraries need to be in certain version ranges.
 At the moment, Boost needs to be **between 1.57 and 1.65**.
 OpenSSL needs to be in the **1.0.x range**.

 ------------